LovelessCodes/StockWatcher/README.md

 Right click in the folder where you have `stockv2.py` and make a file named `token.json` with the following format
 `{"token": "INSERT TOKEN HERE"}` where you replace the text with your Discord token.
 In your folder, open command prompt by clicking the bar, write `cmd` and click enter.
 When in the opened command prompt window, write `py stockv2.py` or alternatively `python stockv2.py`

+Edit `stockv2.py` to fit your servers - insert server id's in the `server_ids` list.
+I've just inserted two that I used it on, which worked perfectly fine.
+I'd recommend adding a small delay so you don't look that suspicious, and possibly adding an array of random texts.

 ## How to get your Discord Token